legitaxes/sc1015-mini_assignment/README.md

 5. Transform `employment_type` to categorical [done by @legitaxes]
 6. Think about how to deal with the outlier for `salary_in_usd`
    - Outliers are labeled with 'outlier' in new feature called `salary_outliers` & `salary_group` [done by @XaviaThe2nd]
-   - Outliers are labeled, can easily exclude them if we want to
+   - Outliers are labeled, can easily exclude them if we want to [done by @XaviaThe2nd]
    - Create category to overcome outliers [done by @XaviaThe2nd]
 7. Create a new feature called `job_type` & `domain` that categorizes `job_title` into different positions (i.e manager(lead, manager), engineer(developer), consultant (analyst, researcher, data scientist, specialist)) [done by @vvhuiling]
 8. Split `company_location` into `continent` and group them in categorically [done by @vvhuiling]